designstem/projects/algorithms/README.md

 ---

 | 1 1 2 2

-# Every day...
+# Actually, we solve problems with algorithms every day

-...we perform such sets of rules, probably without even noticing &ndash; **these rules are often called <mark>everyday algorithms</mark>**.
+Probably without even noticing.
+These are often called <mark>everyday algorithms</mark>**.
 Let's take a look at some examples.

 Maybe the most common example of an everyday algorithm is ***cooking***.